aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 # I. Run Rules
 --------------------------------------------------------------------------------

-The intent of this benchmark is to demonstrate and measure the effectiveness of the quality of service feature of the QoS storage systems.

 Observed benchmark performance shall be obtained from a storage system configured as closely as possible to the proposed QoS storage.